-Integrative teaching is emphasized in both the Academic Department (didactic teaching) and Patient Care Department (clinical instruction) in the new curriculum.
+For the entering class of 2021 and forward, integrative teaching continues to be emphasized in both the Academic Department (didactic teaching) and Patient Care Department (clinical instruction) in the new curricular structure.
 The concept is to provide students with a clinical perspective in basic science concepts, thereby developing conceptually based clinical reasoning skills applicable to entry-level practice.